Confidential Machine Learning on Untrusted Platforms: A Survey: Preliminaries of CML Approaches

 Most CML approaches assume that data and model consumers are trusted, which is orthogonal to the applications of differential privacy \cite{shokri15,abadi16} that specifically targets untrusted data and model consumers.
 Furthermore, CML approaches assume properly secured infrastructures and communication channels to exclude external attacks and focus on the CML-specific challenges.

 \textbf{Confidential Assets at Risk.} An adversarial party may be interested in the confidentiality of \textit{sensitive data} and the \textit{generated models}.
-Almost all CML methods regard the training data feature vectors sensitive.
-Some methods for supervised learning \cite{graepel12,niko13sp} expose the training data labels to simplify their secure modeling algorithms with the assumption that knowing the labels will not bring significantly more information to adversaries, which might be inappropriate for some applications.
+All CML methods protect the training data feature vectors.
+Some methods designed for supervised learning \cite{graepel12,niko13sp} expose the training data labels to simplify their secure modeling algorithms with the assumption that knowing the labels will not bring significantly more information to adversaries, which might be false for some applications.
 Some CML studies also expose unprotected models \cite{graepel12,niko13sp,lu17}.
-However, recent studies \cite{fredrikson14,fredrikson15,hitaj17,shokri16,song20} have shown that an adversary may use crafted data to infer sensitive training data or use the encoded advanced features in deep learning models for breaching privacy.
+However, recent studies \cite{fredrikson14,fredrikson15,hitaj17,shokri16,song20} have shown that an adversary may use crafted data to infer sensitive training data or use the advanced features in deep learning models to breach data privacy.
 Furthermore, the intermediate results of outsourcing computations in the setting of federated learning, for example, the intermediate representation in a convolutional neural network learning, may reveal information about the private training data \cite{shokri15}.
-Thus, it is necessary for CML to protect both data and model confidentiality.
+Thus, CML must protect both data and model confidentiality.